Here is your complete DIY travel guide to the tourist spots in Tadian!

 Bontoc to Tadian.
 There are regular van departures from Bontoc to Tadian.
 These are stationed beside Walter Clapp Centrum, Lower Loc-ong.
 Time of departures starts from 9:30 am to 5:00 pm.
 A van leaves as soon as it is filled to capacity.

-The most locally-known of these is Ub-ubanan falls, located in barangay Sumadel.
+Ub-ubanan Falls is the most locally popular waterfall in Tadian, located in barangay Sumadel.
 The said barangay is a 30-minutes’ drive away from Poblacion.
-It is a three-layered falls, gently cascading on a sliding manner.
+It is a three-layered falls, gently cascading in a sliding manner.
 It has naturally-built pools with icy-cold and crystal-clear waters.
 Take a dip on these pools and expect rejuvenation.

-In addition, the grand Poy-asan Twin Falls is nestled at barangay Bana-ao.
-It measures more than 100 meters high.
-Another similarly towering cascade is Kaliwliwan Falls, which is just some 30 minutes of hike from the locally-famed Gawaan Lake.
-It has three small pools located along the stretch of the multi-tier falls.
+Kaliwliwan Falls is a towering waterfall with three layers.
+It takes 30 minutes of a hike from Gawaan Lake to reach the falls.
+It has three small pools located.
 Its waters are also cold and crystal-clear, providing relief after the arduous trek of getting here.

-By the way, Gawaan lake is just one of the several lakes found within the municipality.
+Gawaan lake is one of the several lakes found within the municipality.
 It offers activities such as picnic, boating, and fishing.
 Among the marine species found here are clams, crabs, tilapia, and eels.
 It is located at barangay Bana-ao, a one-hour drive away from Poblacion.

 If you are looking for a mystical encounter in Tadian, then visiting the Enchanted Eels would be a fitting choice.
 These sacred creatures are located at barangays Cagubatan and Lenga.
 According to the locals, the eels have been in their dwelling places for more than a century.
 They only come out for viewing with the use of a whistle or bait.
 The locals take care of the eels since they are believed to be connected to the spirit world.

 The Burial Caves of barangays Banaao and Am-am are also interesting sights to see especially if you are a historical and cultural lover.
 These burial caves portray how the I-Tadian buried their dead during the olden days.
-Certainly, you will be hearing a lot of myths, legends, and folklores surrounding these once you visit them.
+Certainly, you will be hearing a lot of myths, legends, and folklore surrounding these once you visit them.

-Where to Stay in Tadian, Mountain Province?
+Where to Stay in Tadian

 |Name of Establishment||Owner/Manager||Contact Number||Location|